Amaranth (Amaranthus sp).

 - You often find this weed in wet areas.

 - Amaranthus retroflexus produces at least twice the root length of most other weeds in the first month of growth.
-This fast-growing root system allows it to quickly access soil moisture in competition with other species.
+This fast-growing root system allows it to quickly access soil moisture in comparison to other species.

-- Redroot pigweed is most common in new turf areas where turf grass is not very dense or competitive.
+- This weed is most common in new turf areas where grass is not very dense or competitive.

 Green Pigweed.

 - Amaranthus viridis is a short-lived herbaceous plant that grows to 1 m tall.
-Its leaves are light green, have no hairs and often have notched tips.
+Its leaves are light green, have no hairs and often have notches in their tips.

-- Green pigweed is often mistaken for Redroot Pigweed but does not have a red taproot.
+- Green pigweed is often mistaken for Redroot Pigweed but it does not have a red taproot.

 The distribution map of Green Pigweed is courtesy of The Atlas of Living Australia.